volitico-kellen/MLPE/README.md

         If 'csv', automatically reads from lattice_structure.csv, lattice_scores.csv, and mmc_L.csv in the current directory.
         'path' and 'suffix' parameters can additionally be used to state altered path and file names of these inputs.

-    subgroup_level: int, default=2
+    level: int, default=2
-        number of demographic attributes to combine to form demographic subgroups
+        the number of demographic categories to enumerate

     sort_by: {'widest','lowest'}, default='widest'
         how result DataFrame is sorted, decreasing by width of the CI or increasing by mean